root-sector/wordpress-plugin-hls-player-free/Readme.txt

 4. Click `Install Now` and then activate the plugin.

 == Changelog ==
+= 1.0.10 =
+* Fixed: Improved captions functionality in the shortcode to clarify language codes and default settings for better user experience.

 = 1.0.9 =
 * Added: Wordpress v6.6 compatibility